trimstray/nginx-admins-handbook/doc/HELPERS.md

   > If you have running NGINX on your server, and if you want to add new modules, you'll need to compile them against the same version of NGINX that's currently installed (`nginx -v`) and to make new module compatible with the existing NGINX binary, you need to use the same compile flags (`nginx -V`).
 For more please see [How to Compile Dynamic NGINX Modules](https://gorails.com/blog/how-to-compile-dynamic-nginx-modules).

+  > If you use, e.g. `--with-stream=dynamic`, then all those `stream_xxx` modules must also be built as NGINX dynamic modules.
+Otherwise you would definitely see those linker errors.

 Modules can be compiled as a shared object (`*.so` file) and then dynamically loaded into NGINX at runtime (`--add-dynamic-module`).
 On the other hand you can also built them into NGINX at compile time and linked to the NGINX binary statically (`--add-module`).

 I mixed both variants because some of the modules are built-in automatically even if I try them to be compiled as a dynamic modules (they are not support dynamic linking).